rebootl/reflectapp/client/notes.md

 ## ToDo

-* remove dashed border css => DONE
 * cleanup console logs, more cleanups?
+* storing entry when unchanged results in empty text
+* fix link detection (server side)
+* redirect after saving edit
+* use checkbox for private/public on edit view
 * fix the flickering during link input
-* storing entry when unchanged results in empty text
-* add edit-view => DONE
-  - redirect after save
-  - use checkbox for private/public
 * create-entry component: reset selection if input empty (needs fixing in the reset functions to prevent too much recursion)
-* fix link detection
 * cleanup function naming (camelCase)
+* use connectedCallback for all elements
 * router
   - don't update from router if url doesn't effectively changed
   - update url inside router